DanielColoradoL/holbertonschool-simple_shell/README.md

 # Simple Shell Project
 by Team Daniel and Nick (Cohort 22) Holberton School Australia, Melbourne

 This is a simple Unix shell implementation developed as part of the curriculum at Holberton School.
 The shell supports both interactive and non-interactive modes, basic command execution, including built-in commands and external commands.

+This is created with C (programming language) and vim (code editor).

 **Features**
 * Interactive command execution